svilupp/layercode-create-app/README.md

 **Unofficial quick-starter template for [LayerCode.com](https://layercode.com) voice agent platform**

-> **Warning (v0.0.1-alpha):** This toolkit is an early alpha and may contain bugs or breaking changes.
-Please test thoroughly before using in production.

 `layercode-create-app` is a lightweight toolkit for spinning up LayerCode-compatible FastAPI backends with a single command.
 It packages:

 - **Typed LayerCode SDK primitives** for webhook payloads, signature verification, and SSE streaming